This article may contain affiliate links for which we may receive compensation. Thank you for your support.

 The George Brown Botanic Gardens is renowned for a stunning collection of northern Australian and tropical plants.
 George Brown’s gardens are one of the few botanic gardens in the world with marine and estuarine plants growing naturally.

 Beautiful shady raintrees, tropical bromeliads, gingers and heliconias, orchids and other exotic flora .. our gardens are a great place to explore.

-Eva’s cafe in the Gardens is a popular cafe for brunch, lunch or a cool drink.
+Drop into Eva’s cafe in the Gardens.
+It’s a popular cafe with locals and visitors alike and serves a great brunch, lunch or a refreshing drink.

 Crocodiles – Choose your Fear Factor

 It’s well known that saltwater crocodiles lurk around most Top End waterways so swimming on any beach or waterways in the Territory is not an option.

 Most visitors are curious and want to see the predatory saltwater crocodiles whilst visiting the Top End!
 Choose an experience that suits your fear factor.

 - Crocosaurus Cove in the heart of Darwin city has one of the largest reptile collections in Australia.
 Are you ready to brave Australia’s only crocodile dive in the Cage of Death?

 - Crocodylus Park and Zoo is a short drive from the city centre.
 With over a thousand crocodiles and a diverse array of other wildlife, including big cats, primates, birds and other reptiles.
 This park is an amazing glimpse into the Top End wildlife and other parts of the world.

 - Take a ‘Jumping Crocodile cruise‘ on the Adelaide River.
 Crocodiles literally jump out of the water to take food offered by the tour guides.
 You will learn all about the predatory behaviours of these crocodiles.